willarliss/RL-Community-Detection/readme.md

 # Community Detection with Reinforcement Learning

-This project seeks to apply reinforcement learning to the task of modularity maximization for community detection on graphs.
+This project applies reinforcement learning to the task of modularity maximization for community detection on graphs.

 Each episode in the environment follows the following steps:
 <p align="left">